 Two games to go.
 Six points clear of third-placed Blackburn.
 Surely we’re there.
 And yet.
 There’s still a doubt.
+Our lead over them was cut by two points last time out.
 If we lose our two remaining games and Blackburn win theirs, they’re going up on goal difference.
 And it can happen.
 I’ve seen it happen.
 I’ve caused it to happen.
-Championship Manager 01/02 (I think) when we pipped Tranmere Rovers to the League One title with a scenario exactly the same as this.
+Championship Manager 01/02 when we pipped Tranmere Rovers to the League One title with a scenario exactly the same as this.
 So we need a point.

 Date: Saturday 29th April 2017